Quantification of Nonclassicality: Introduction

-The experimental demonstration of fundamental nonclassical effects led to various applications of nonclassical light.
-As a consequence, the realization of nonclassical states has attracted substantial interest during the last decades.
-In this context, the quantitative characterization of nonclassical effects is an important problem.
-Here we seek for the connection of a quantitative characterization of quantum states with potential applications for the suppression of quantum-noise in measurements.
+Experimental realizations of nonclassical effects of light opened interesting perspectives for practical applications of nonclassical quantum states.
+Consequently, nonclassical states of light and matter have attracted substantial interest during the last decades.
+In this context, the quantitative characterization of nonclassical effects is an important issue.
+From an operational point of view, it is of some interest to connect a quantitative characterization of quantum effects with its potential applications.
+This includes the suppression of quantum noise in different types of measurements.
+From the fundamental point of view, the quantification should be related to fundamental principles of quantum physics.

-The concept of the distance between two quantum states was introduced by Hillery~\cite{pra-35-725}.
-He defined the nonclassical distance as a quantitative measure of nonclassicality.
-Although it is an intuitive approach, in many cases the nonclassical distance is hard to calculate.
-Another proposal for a measure of nonclassicality was introduced by Lee \cite{pra-44-R2775}, the so-called nonclassical depth of a quantum state.
+There exists a number of attempts to quantify the nonclassicality of a harmonic oscillator quantum system.
+Among them, Hillery introduced the concept of the distance between two quantum states~\cite{pra-35-725}.
+He defined the distance from the classical states as a quantitative measure of nonclassicality.
+Although this is an intuitive approach, in many cases the nonclassical distance is hard to calculate.
+Another measure of nonclassicality was introduced by Lee \cite{pra-44-R2775}, the nonclassical depth of a quantum state.
 It is defined by the minimum number of thermal photons admixed to a quantum state, which is needed to destroy its nonclassical effects.
-From our viewpoint this should be considered as a measure of the robustness or fragility of a nonclassical state, rather than of its quantumness.
+This quantity, however, is essentially a measure of the fragility of quantum effects under certain thermal disturbances.
+Asb\'{o}th et~al. consider the amount of entanglement, which can be potentially generated by splitting a nonclassical state by a beam splitter, as a measure of nonclassicality~\cite{prl-94-173602}.
+Despite interesting relations between nonclassicality and entanglement~\cite{pra-65-032323,pra-66-024303}, this measure is based on a special class of all quantum effects.
+Moreover, an entanglement potential suffers from the difficulty to define a general entanglement measure, cf. e.g.~\cite{horodecki,guehne}.

-More recently, Asb\'{o}th et~al. proposed to use the amount of entanglement, which can be potentially generated by a nonclassical state, as a measure of nonclassicality~\cite{prl-94-173602}.
-Despite interesting relations between nonclassicality and entanglement~\cite{pra-65-032323,pra-66-024303}, a genuine measure of nonclassicality or quantumness should not be defined through a special class of quantum effects.
-Moreover, an entanglement potential suffers from the difficulty to define a general entanglement measure, cf. e.g.~\cite{rmp-tobe,guehne} .
+In Quantum Optics, nonclassicality of a quantum state of the harmonic oscillator is characterized by negativities of the Glauber-Sudarshan $P$~function~\cite{Sudarshan,Glauber,pr-140-B676}, which belongs to the class of quasiprobabilities.
+Our further studies are based on this definition of nonclassicality.
+For many quantum states the $P$~function has not only negativities, it can also be strongly singular.
+Recently the concept of nonclassicality quasiprobabilities has been developed.
+The latter are regularized versions of the $P$~function, which are accessible in experiments and completely identify all negativities of the $P$~function~\cite{pra-82-032107,pra-83-032116,prl-107-113604}.